nextcloud/documentation/admin_manual/issues/index.rst

 Webserver and PHP modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: Lighttpd is not supported with ownCloud, and some ownCloud features may not work at all on Lighttpd.

 There are some Webserver or PHP modules which are known to cause various problems like broken up-/downloads.
 The following shows a draft overview of these modules: